camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/custom-built-connectors/connector-sdk.md

 ### Setup

-When developing a new **Connector**, we recommend using one of our custom Connector templates for custom [outbound](https://github.com/camunda/connector-template-outbound) connectors.
+When developing a new **Connector**, we recommend using one of our custom Connector templates for custom [outbound](https://github.com/camunda/connector-template-outbound) Connectors.
 These templates are [Maven](https://maven.apache.org/)-based Java projects, and can be used in various ways such as: